Refreshments will be available for watch parties and in-person sessions

 Speaker: Dr. Glenda Cox

-Register to view Online or with the Watch Party
+Register to attend Online or for the in-person watch party

 Abstract: In this presentation, Dr. Glenda Cox will be looking back at the Cape Town open education declaration (2007) and the 10 directions suggested at the 10 year anniversary in 2017.
 Dr. Cox will include discussions of student protests calling for the decolonisation of the curriculum, first held in 2015 and now 10 years later where are we in higher education (HE) in South Africa.